jeromecoupe/11ty-paginate-taxonomies/src/content/blogposts/2021-04-05-another-blogpost.md

 ---
-title: another awesome blogpost
+title: another blogpost
-categories: [test, travels, awesomeness]
+categories: ["test", "travels", "awesomeness", "javascript"]
+themes: ["life"]
 ---

 this is the content